arras-energy/gridlabd-old/docs/Install/Amazon_EC2.md

 # Caveats

-The `gridlabd` executable is installed in `/usr/local/bin` which is not in the `PATH` by default.
-The installation script updates the path in `/etc/bashrc` so you must logout and login again to find `gridlabd` or add it yourself using the command `export PATH=/usr/local/bin:$PATH`.
+The `gridlabd` executable is installed in `/usr/local/opt/gridlabd/<version>/bin` which is not in the `PATH` by default.
+The installation script updates the loader config and sets the installed version as the primary version.
+The primary(current) version will link its executable into `/usr/local/bin`, however you can use any other version by calling it's executable directly.

-The installation script removes the default version of python3 rather than installing python3.9 as an alternative and using `venv`.